tlebryk/rap-stylo/README.md

 - data_exploration.ipynb: a work in progress trying to do more visualization and fun stats exploration
 - gridsearch_class.ipynb: models using lyrics to predict authorship.
 The first six models can be run in about 5 minutes.
 The Nueral Net takes over 10 minutes but probably it is better to skip that as its performance is garbage.
 - /data: houses json files with songs from Drake and Quentin Miller.
-- writeup.md: Basically a repeat of the analysis from gridsearch_class with some background on the project.
-Made to be accesible for people with limited NLP and statistics background.
+- writeup.md: Background on the project, methods and analysis of gridsearch_class.
+Meant to be accesible with limited NLP and statistics background.